Starting a Business in Norway: GEOS Guide for Global Expansion

 Many industries have wage and benefit minimums that exceed statutory law.
 Companies that plan ahead and work with local experts stay compliant and avoid unnecessary costs.

-Norway offers a skilled, reliable workforce, but business enterprises need to operate by the rules to keep things running.
+Norway offers a skilled, reliable workforce—but you’ll need to play by the rules to keep things running smoothly.

 Talent Availability & Salaries

-Starting a business in Norway means gaining access to a smart, skilled, and global workforce.
-You’ll find top talent across every field, but expect high salary demands and strong competition for the best people.
+Norway’s workforce is smart, skilled, and global.
+You’ll find top talent across every field.
+But expect high salary demands and strong competition for the best people.
+Companies expanding to Norway should focus on building strong relationships with clients and leveraging local networks to attract top talent.

 Skilled and Multilingual Talent